Getting Startups Fired Up About Social Justice, One Sock At A Time

 At noon, young people begin streaming into the shelter’s games room.
 The Bombas employees form a line to serve them deli-style, making individual sandwiches to their specifications.
 “Dijon or honey mustard?”
 Cobb asks one young man.
 They spend a minute discussing the merits of each and he settles on the Dijon.
 “Good choice,” she says.

 Hofstetter says that these interactions have helped Bombas better serve the homeless.
 It was through the feedback they received from the community that they decided to reengineer the socks they would donate to the homeless.
-“At first, we firmly believed that the homeless deserved the same exact socks that we sell to our customers,” Hofstetter says.
-“But then it became clear that the homeless have different needs, so our regular collection wasn’t serving them well.”
+“At first, we firmly believed that those experiencing homelessness deserved the same exact socks that we sell to our customers,” Hofstetter says.
+“But then it became clear that the homeless community have different needs, so our regular collection wasn’t serving them well.”

 While regular Bombas socks have a special seam that eliminates the bump at the toe, for added comfort, the donation socks have a reinforced seam to make them more durable.
 The socks are treated with anti-microbial technology, so they don’t need to be washed as frequently and deter fungus.
 Also, these donation socks only come in black, which is more stain resistant.
 “We know we’re not solving the problem of homelessness with what we do,” says Cobb says.
 “But our goal is to solve an immediate need.
 And right now, that need is socks.”